 PROTECTED HEALTH INFORMATION (PHI)

-Recently released in a new version, this short course (~6.5 mins) explains how to identify what information is protected health information (PHI) under HIPAA.
+This short HIPAA training course (~6.5 mins) explains how to identify protected health information (PHI) under HIPAA.
 This HIPAA awareness training course explains all of the many dimensions to the complicated definition of PHI and makes the definition easy to understand and remember.

 The video uses interesting visuals and real life case examples to bring the course material alive and keep trainees engaged.

 After the video, there are 4 quiz questions that test trainees on how to identify PHI and reinforce lessons in the video

 - Learn the definition of protected health information (PHI)

 - Understand the consequences of information being PHI

 - Be able to identify what information is PHI and what information isn’t